Improve productivity while working from home using these easy yet effective hacks

 3. Maintain your regular routine

-The same is true at the end of the workday: change out of your “work clothes” and into comfortable home clothes to signal to your brain that it’s time to unwind.
-Remember to turn off your computer as well.
+At the end of the workday, do the same: change out of your “work clothes” and into comfortable home attire to let your brain know it’s time to relax.

 4. Take a break